oxheadalpha/tezos-k8s/MULTICLUSTER.md

 This tutorial will walk you through setting up a Tezos based permissioned blockchain.
-Upon successful completion of this tutorial you will have a permissioned chain running with three nodes in a peer-to-peer network.
-This tutorial assumes the use of Minikube on MacOS.
+Upon successful completion of this tutorial you will have a permissioned chain running with six nodes in 2 clusters in a peer-to-peer network.
+This tutorial assumes the use of Minikube.

 ## Prerequisites